-To assist Bahrain's ability to cooperate with the United States on regional security issues, the United States has provided the country with relatively small amounts of military assistance.
-Bahrain has mostly used national funds to buy the \$1.4 billion worth of U.S. weaponry it bought from 2000-2013.
-46 The political unrest has caused the Administration to put on hold sales to Bahrain equipment that could easily be used against protesters, primarily equipment provided to the Interior Ministry, while generally continuing to provide equipment that is suited to Bahrain's external defense capabilities.
+To assist Bahrain's ability to cooperate with the United States on regional security issues, the United States provides relatively small amounts of military assistance-requiring Bahrain to use mostly national funds to buy the \$1.4 billion worth of U.S. weaponry it bought from 2000-2013.44 The government's response to the political unrest caused the Administration to put on hold sales to Bahrain equipment that could easily be used against protesters, primarily equipment provided to the Interior Ministry, while generally continuing to provide equipment that is suited to Bahrain's external defense capabilities.
+As noted below, a hold on a major 2011 sale was lifted in late June 2015.